auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 avaser -i input.pbtxt -o output.pbtxt -c rtsp_persondetect_rtsp.pbtxt
 ```

-Now you can verify the new pipeline running on this new input by watching the address you set as your `output_urls` in `output.pbtxt` file.

-***NOTE:*** Optionally, feel free to experiment with different RTSP streams we've prepared [here](#test-rtsp-streams).
-However, in this tutorial, we'll continue to use `rtsp://vmss.auperatechnologies.com:554/face` as our go-to stream.

 ## Reconfigure the Person Detection Pipeline to do Face Detection

 In the previous step you were able to run a person detector model provided via AMD Vitis AI model zoo on two different sources of input (MP4 file and RTSP Stream).
-In this section, we are going to run the last pipeline you just ran but change the model from a person detector to a face detector.
+In this section, we are going to run the last pipeline you just tested but change the model from a person detector to a face detector.
 First, we will walk you through what's needed.
 Then we will explain the logic behind it futher.

-To adapt the pipeline for face detection, you only need to modify the following 3 values in the `assets/rtsp_persondetect_rtsp.pbtxt` pipeline that you used in the previous step:
+To adapt the pipeline for face detection, you only need to modify the following 2 values in the `rtsp_persondetect_rtsp.pbtxt` pipeline that you used in the previous step:

 - [`ml_model_kernel_name`](./assets/rtsp_persondetect_rtsp.pbtxt#L50): "densebox_320_320"
 - [`detector_type`](./assets/rtsp_persondetect_rtsp.pbtxt#L54): "FaceDetectDenseBox"